 8:15- 8:30 Q & A Session

 Sevgi Akarçeşme is the dismissed editor-in-chief of Today’s Zaman, an English daily in Turkey which was brutally taken over by the regime in 2016.
-She received her B.A. in Political Science from Bilkent University in 2001.
+Since March 2016 she has been pursuing journalism in exile.
+Sevgi received her B.A. in Political Science from Bilkent University in 2001.
 She holds a Master’s degree in International Relations and another M.A. in political science from Temple University.
 Following her graduate studies, she joined CSIS in Washington D.C.

 In Turkey, she worked at the Office of the President between 2008-11.
 After working as an advisor at the Ministry of Foreign Affairs, she switched to media in 2012, worked as a correspondent in Today’s Zaman and wrote columns for daily Zaman.
 In exile, she managed TurkishMinute.com until May 2017.